KnowGuard-AI/.github/profile/README.md

 NVIDIA NIM microservices for self-hosted LLM inference.
 Python, FastAPI, PostgreSQL on the application layer.
 Hybrid vector + graph store for the memory substrate.
 Containerised, deployable to VPC, on-prem, or air-gapped environments.
 Confidential compute on roadmap.

 We are an [NVIDIA Inception](https://www.nvidia.com/en-us/startups/) member.
-Backed by AWS Activate, Google Cloud for Startups, and Microsoft for Startups Founders Hub.
+Backed by AWS Activate and Google Cloud.

 ---